Marquez-David/SpotifyClone/mobile/README.md

 7. `Hooks` #This directory contain custom hooks that are used across the application.
 8. `Context` #The Context directory holds the context providers and related code for managing the global state of the application, allowing data to be shared and accessed across different components and screens.

-## Installation
+## Setup

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server

-Before installation, make sure you are inside the source main directory.
+Before starting metro server, make sure you are inside the source main directory.
 ```bash
 cd mobile
 ```